Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

-- Rusty coils, which won’t be able to get rid of heat as efficiently.
+- Damaged coils, which won’t be able to get rid of heat as efficiently.

-- Higher energy bills due to less efficient cooling.
+- More expensive energy costs due to less efficient cooling.

-3. More Wear and Tear
+3. More Severe Wear and Tear

-Too much vibration could:
+Too much vibration can:

-- Place extra strain on parts and wear them out quicker.
+- Place more strain on parts and wear them out quicker.

-- Loosen refrigerant lines and create a costly refrigerant leak.
+- Shake loose refrigerant lines and create an expensive refrigerant leak.

-- Make your air conditioner sink even more.
+- Make your air conditioner sink further.

-- Eventually wear out your air conditioner much sooner.
+- Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad